 From 1984 to 1991 I worked as the Program Coordinator of the Toronto Photographers Workshop, an artist run photography gallery that I helped found.
 I taught photography at the University of Illinois at Chicago, video at the School of the Art Institute of Chicago and in the New Media Program in the School of Image Arts, Ryerson University.

-I am Associate Professor in the Department of Visual Art and Art History at York University in Toronto.
+I am Associate Professor and Graduate Program Director in the Department of Visual Art and Art History at York University in Toronto.